dbones/dbones.github.io/_posts/2019-01-12-tdd-an-ioc-container-part-3.md

 These should test how we create objects, from the calling the ctor, finding the contract, checking the instance cache and so on.

 We started with Castle Windsor and Autofac, 2 very respected containers.
-In the later tests we added Grace (holycow that is a fast container)
+In the later tests we added Grace (holy cow that is a fast container)

 # Replace the reflection invocation